 The voter purge that could decide this election.

-Tell the DOJ to halt the purge.
-Sign our petition asking the Department of Justice to prevent Florida's planned voter roll purge.
+Join these advocacy efforts on behalf of Mr. Internicola and all the Florida voters being stripped of their vote.
+Sign the petition asking the Department of Justice to prevent Florida's planned voter roll purge.